Norfolk State survives Appalachian State 54-53 in First Four | Colleges | Journal Gazette

 Norfolk State: Hawkins and the Spartans made shots and set the tone in the first half that had App State on its heels.
 Just as quickly, they lost focus and the lead before recovering.

-Appalachian State: It couldn't have started any worse for the Mountaineers, who missed all 18 3-pointers in the first half.
-Just like that, they appeared to take control before missing shots down the stretch that could have sealed an emotional victory.
+Appalachian State: It couldn’t have started any worse for the Mountaineers, who missed all 18 3-pointers in the first half and were 6 of 36 overall.
+Just like that, they awakened appeared to take control before missing shots down the stretch that could have sealed an emotional victory.

+“It will take a minute to get over this one,” Forrest said.
+"We just wish we could have this one back, man.
+We all feel like we accomplished a lot but we just wish we could have this one back.”

 Sign up for our daily headlines newsletter